ethereum/consensus-specs/sync/optimistic.md

-During the merge transition it is possible for an attacker to craft a `BeaconBlock` with an execution payload that references an eternally-unavailable `body.execution_payload.parent_hash` value.
+During the merge transition it is possible for an attacker to craft a `BeaconBlock` with an execution payload that references an eternally-unavailable `body.execution_payload.parent_hash` (i.e., the parent hash is random bytes).
 In rare circumstances, it is possible that an attacker can build atop such a block to trigger justification.
-If an optimistic node imports this malicious chain, that node will have a "poisoned" fork choice store, such that the node is unable to produce a child of the head (due to the invalid chain of payloads) and the node is unable to fork around the head (due to the justification of the malicious chain).
+If an optimistic node imports this malicious chain, that node will have a "poisoned" fork choice store, such that the node is unable to produce a block that descends from the head (due to the invalid chain of payloads) and the node is unable to produce a block that forks around the head (due to the justification of the malicious chain).

-The fork choice poisoning attack is temporary for an individual node, assuming there exists an honest chain which justifies a higher epoch than the malicious chain.
+The fork choice poisoning attack is temporary for an individual node when that an honest chain exists which justifies a higher epoch than the malicious chain.
 Such an honest chain will take precedence and revive any poisoned store.

 The `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY` parameter assumes that the network will justify a honest chain within some number of slots.
 With this assumption,